Kros-sk/Kros.Libs/Kros.KORM/README.md

 }
 ```

-When you need to have read-write properties independent of the database use NoMapAttribute.
+When you need to have read-write properties independent of the database use `NoMapAttribute`.

 ```c#
 [NoMap]